Marquette vs. Georgetown: Sportsbook promo codes, odds, spread, over/under - December 22

 - Odds to win the national championship: +1600

-- In terms of its odds to win the national championship (+1600), Marquette is sixth-best in college basketball.
-It is way below that, 18th-best, according to computer rankings.
+- Marquette is sixth-best in the country in terms of its odds to win the national championship (+1600), much higher than its computer rankings (18th-best).

-- The Golden Eagles have experienced the -biggest change in terms of their national championship odds, improving from +2500 at the start of the season to +1600.
+- The Golden Eagles have had the -biggest change in terms of their national championship odds, improving from +2500 at the start of the season to +1600.

-- With odds of +1600, Marquette has been given a 5.9% chance of winning the national championship.
+- Marquette's chances of winning the national championship, based on its odds, are 5.9%.

 Georgetown Futures Odds